exercism/csharp/exercises/nth-prime/README.md

 Note: to help speedup calculation, you should not check numbers which you know beforehand will never be prime.
 For more information, see the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/nth-prime` directory.

 ## Source